znxlwm/pytorch-generative-model-collections/README.md

 This repository was re-implemented with reference to [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections) by [Hwalsuk Lee](https://github.com/hwalsuklee)

+I tried to implement this repository as much as possible with [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections).

 ## Difference from [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections)
 - DRAGAN : The DRAGAN loss calculation method is different.
 - ACGAN : The learning procedure is different.